CenturyLinkCloud/PublicKB/WordPress/wordpress-git-ssh.md

 Generating a Public-Private Key Pair
 ------------------------------------

+**Note:** Windows users will need to start the Git Bash prompt included with [Msysgit](https://msysgit.github.io/) to follow these steps rather than using the standard Windows command prompt.

 1. Check whether you already have an appropriate public-private key pair to use.
 Look for a pair of files in your ~/.ssh directory—one suffixed with `.pub` and the other without.
 If you have an appropriate set of keys already,